jetbrains-academy/Machine-Learning-101/Horror Trees/Information Gain/task.md

 ```python
     print(f'Information Gain: {predicate.information_gain(X, y)}\n')
 ```
-Variables required for the correct work of this code were introduced in the previous steps; in case you haven't worked with `task.py` yet, pay attention to them.
+The variables required for this code to function were introduced in previous steps.
+If you haven't worked with `task.py` yet, ensure they are properly defined.